 Existing tools handled one of these.
 None handled all three.

-We also had to make it accessible to non-technical brand managers — not engineers — because the people generating videos at HP were marketers, not ML teams.
+We also had to make it accessible to non-technical brand managers rather than engineers, because the people generating videos at HP were marketers, not ML teams.

 Velocity is an AI video generation pipeline built on top of Avataar's 3D rendering engine.
-Input: a product SKU, a script, and a language.
-Output: a broadcast-quality video in under 7 minutes.
+Input: a product URL, images, and a brand kit.
+Output: broadcast-quality videos and ready-to-run ads in under 7 minutes.

-We built Velocity for HP first and the market second.
-The pipeline was heavily optimized for their SKU structure and SAP data format.
+We built Velocity for one enterprise client first and the market second.
+The pipeline was heavily optimized for their SKU structure and ERP data format.
 When we tried to onboard the next enterprise client, we had to rebuild 40% of the ingestion layer.
-I'd have designed for a configurable data schema from day one, even if it meant shipping HP two weeks later.
+I'd have designed for a configurable data schema from day one, even if it meant shipping two weeks later.

 The other miss: we never built a self-serve tier.
 25k signups sat in a waitlist because onboarding was fully manual.
 That was a missed growth unlock.
 We got the enterprise contract.
 We left the bottom of the funnel on the table.